SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 This is used alongside any other melee-range Unarmed or Combo Attack, and increases that action's Stamina and Speed by 2 each.
 Make an opposed Espionage roll; if you beat their result, you've tricked them with your feint.
 If successful, this triples the Speed of their defensive action for the purpose of determining when they'll act next.

 This doesn't prevent it from being a valid Interrupt against your attack.

+### **Headbutt**

+You use your head to hit someone else's head.
+Really, honestly, it's a highly technical process.
+You just don't understand because you're not a ninja.

+Stamina: 6
+Damage: STR
+Speed: 7
+Accuracy: \-1
+Special: Control 1

+Effect:

+If this is used while in a pin it automatically hits.
+This always deals a head wound and you must take the final wounding damage, if that would cause you a wound then you gain a head wound of that severity.

 ## **Unarmed D-rank**